 Myth: Cheat Days Are Necessary for Fat Loss

 Fat loss can occur without cheat days.
-In practice, they are a tool, not a requirement.
+Which means they are a tool, not a requirement.
 Some individuals prefer consistent calorie control or flexible dieting without scheduled breaks.

 Myth: Cheat Days Erase a Week of Progress

 A single day of higher intake rarely undoes a week of disciplined eating.
-Still, repeated large surpluses can slow progress significantly.
+That said, repeated large surpluses can slow progress significantly.

 Individual Factors That Influence Outcomes